simurghi/Alien_Invasion/README.md

 # Alien Invasion

-Alien Invasion is a challenging sicescrolling Shoot Em' Up inspired by arcade games built in Python using Pygame.
-The longer you survive, the faster the game becomes, but the greater your score multiplier rises.
-Inspired by Eric Matthes' Alien Invasion.
+Alien Invasion is a challenging sicescrolling Shoot Em' Up inspired by arcade games.The longer you survive, the faster the game becomes, but the greater your score multiplier rises.
+Built in Python using PyGame.
+Heavily inspired by Eric Matthes' Alien Invasion.

 https://user-images.githubusercontent.com/85529046/151690152-6b1584fe-a471-499d-8d82-ebdda7da0a85.mp4